 After two longish passages, it’s always nice to have a shorter day, especially if the Salcombe pubs were a little too tempting the night before!
 A favourite of ours is the peaceful anchorage just up the River Erme, and once we have the hook down we can get the fishing rods out, put the tunes on and see if we can’t catch some fresh fish for dinner.

 One last full day of sailing, and we might use it to sail past the Eddystone Rocks and make our way to the beautiful Helford River.
 This is another real treat of an anchorage, nestled snugly between the western edge of Falmouth Bay and the eastern side of the Lizard Peninsula.
 It’s a bit of a nature lover’s paradise and we might get to see egrets, grey herons, cormorants and various divers, grebes and ducks.

-It’s time to get the boat to Falmouth, and it’s a nice relaxed sail up to this famous maritime city.
+It’s time to sail into Falmouth, and it’s a nice relaxed route up to this famous maritime city.
 The boat will feel like home by now and it’s always a strange feeling to pack up, say farewell to new friends and prepare to head back home.

 Individual trip details can vary so do check the ‘Dates & Prices’ tab for specific information and adapt the information below as required.